ccTLD Workshop Samoa: FreeBSD Install

 - You have another boot manager installed that can boot FreeBSD (i.e. Grub under Linux!): choose "None".

-- As we are going to use the whole hard drive and just install FreeBSD during this workshop you should choose "Standard" at this point and press OK.
+As we are going to use the whole hard drive and just install FreeBSD during this workshop you can choose "Standard" or "BootMgr".
+For future expandability we recommend choosing "BootMgr" at this point.
+Choose "OK" and press ENTER to continue.

-- At this point the FreeBSD Disklabel Editor should present itself.
-Assuming we have used the entire drive on your machine your initial screen should look something like this:
+At this point the FreeBSD Disklabel Editor should present itself.
+Assuming we have used the entire drive on your machine your initial screen should look something like this (Note: your drive size will likely be different):

 Sysinstall Disklabel Editor

-Now it is time to create the various partition we want to use.
-You instructor will step you through this, but in the end you should have the following sizes chosen:
+Now it is time to create the various partitions we want to use.

 Choose Installation Media